fkuhl/PMImporter/README.md

 # PMImporter

 1. In Java PeriMeleon (experimental version), create JSON with File > Export JSON PM.
-    Output should be ~/Desktop//members-pm.json
+    Output typically will be ~/Desktop//members-pm.json
-2. PMImporter will create ~/Desktop/Desktop/test.pmrolls
+2. Run Importer:
+import <input-path> <output-path> <password>
     This can be input to the new PeriMeleon.

-Uses PMDataTypes.
+Uses PMDataTypes and the new Swift arg parser.